cropstech/crops-backend/README.md

 - PostgreSQL on 5432
 - Redis on 6379
 - Django on http://localhost:8000
-- Celery worker and Celery beat
+- Chancy worker for background jobs

 ### 3) Apply migrations and create a superuser
 ```bash